Story of Seasons: Trio of Towns

-Story of Seasons: Trio of Towns, known in Japan as Bokujō Monogatari: Mittsu no Sato no Taisetsuna Tomodachi (牧場物語 3つの里の大切な友だち), is a farming simulation role-playing game developed by Marvelous for the Nintendo 3DS.
+Story of Seasons: Trio of Towns, known in Japan as Bokujō Monogatari: Mittsu no Sato no Taisetsuna Tomodachi (牧場物語 3つの里の大切な友だち), is a farm life sim role-playing game developed by Marvelous for the Nintendo 3DS.
 The game was released in June 2016 in Japan, February 2017 in North America, and in October 2017 in Europe and Australia.
 In this video game, apart from the usual farmland which the player owns, they can visit three towns, each with their own distinct culture and lifestyles.

 Like the previous installment, Trio of Towns features a Super Mario collaboration.
 However, instead of crops, it is in the form of costumes.

 Plot

 The story begins with a flashback that shows the player, Henry (male) or Holly (female), visiting a farm with their mother Marlene.
 The flashback ends when Lynn, the player's younger sister, interrupts them from their thoughts.
 When their father, Daryl, reveals that they are moving to a new home due to his trading business moving as well, the player reveals that they want to be a farmer.
 A furious Daryl objects, thinking his child is not ready for that, but later agrees to let them follow their dream just so he can be proven right.

 The player goes to Westown to live with Daryl's brother, Frank, so they can learn how to be a farmer from him.
 As soon as the player begins their task, they interact with citizens and visit two other neighboring towns: Tsuyukusa and Lulukoko.
 Lynn and Marlene also visit the player at some points and with every success in their progress, Daryl gets more and more furious.
 The player also meets the town's deities: Dessie, a young Harvest Goddess; Witchie, a young witch; and Inari, a half-fox being (whose gender depends on the protagonist's).

 During contests, the player faces off against a mysterious competitor named Mr. D, who is later revealed to be Daryl and was testing them all along.
 Mr. D reveals that he also wished to be a farmer, but was forced to give up his dream when his father got ill and continue his trading business.
 He finally respects the player's wishes and they go home to celebrate.